I’m a tech writer and these are the best laptop deals for Amazon Prime Day 2025

 Why you can trust IndyBest to find the best laptop deals

 Our team of shopping experts have been covering Amazon Prime Day and other online sales for years.
-As well as tracking prices and knowing how to spot a good deal from a bad one, I’ve spent all year testing and reviewing new and existing products to bring you recommendations on the laptops I think you’ll love.
+As well as tracking laptop prices and knowing how to spot a good deal from a bad one, I’ve spent all year testing and reviewing new and existing products to bring you recommendations on the laptops I think you’ll love.
+I’ve tried laptops designed for everyday use as well as machines designed for more intensive tasks like gaming and editing, so I’ll only recommend the laptop deals that I think are worth your investment.

 - Lenovo IdeaPad Slim 3: Was £499.99, now £239.99, Amazon.co.uk